Stellarton: Major businesses

-The town is still home to coal mining operations, the Stellarton Surface Coal Mine has been operated by Pioneer Coal since 1980.
+The town is still home to coal mining operations.
+The Stellarton Surface Coal Mine has been operated by Pioneer Coal since 1980.

 The Canadian grocery chain Sobeys is based out of Stellarton, and its corporate offices and grocery subsidiaries provides a fair percentage of the town's employment.
 Sobeys subsidiaries based in Stellarton include Big 8 Beverages, TRA Cash and Carry, Eastern Sign-Print and Regional Distribution Centre.

-One business that did not work out was the Clairtone factory, the brainchild of entrepreneurs Peter Munk and David Gilmour, encouraged by local businessman and politician Frank H. Sobey.
+A former local business was the Clairtone factory, founded by Peter Munk and David Gilmour with the encouragement of local businessman and politician Frank H. Sobey.

 Attractions

 Stellarton is home to the Nova Scotia Museum of Industry, part of the Nova Scotia Museum system.
 Stellarton is noted for its painted fire hydrants, each adorned with a costumed representative of a town inhabitant or profession.